Kithraya/Array-ForEach-Extension/README.md

 -----

-`foreach` returns your collection after it has finished looping over it.
-For falsy collections, `foreach` does not execute, and returns `undefined`.
+`foreach` returns your set after it has finished looping over it.
+For falsy sets, `foreach` does not execute, and returns `undefined`.

 Foreach can be used just like regular `for` loops: